The Marrying Kind

-The Marrying Kind is a 1952 comedy-drama film directed by George Cukor, starring Judy Holliday and Aldo Ray.
+The Marrying Kind is a 1952 American comedy drama film directed by George Cukor and starring Judy Holliday and Aldo Ray.
 Other cast members include John Alexander, Charles Bronson, Peggy Cass, Barry Curtis, Tom Farrell, Frank Ferguson, Ruth Gordon (who co-wrote the screenplay with Garson Kanin), Gordon Jones, Madge Kennedy, Nancy Kulp, Mickey Shaughnessy, and Joan Shawlee.

 Plot summary

 The ups and downs of marriage and commitment are realized as Florence and Chet Keefer recount their marriage to the divorce judge.
 As the judge attempts to decipher whether or not their love for one another is gone, key moments of their lives together are recalled.

 Florence and Chet came close to making it big at various times, and suffered when those opportunities were lost.
 But the biggest stressor on their marriage occurred when their son drowned in a lake.
 They recover from his death as well as they can, and Florrie returns to work while Chet is recuperating from an injury.
 When Florrie's former boss leaves her a lot of money in his will, Chet is concerned about what the context might have been.
 They fight over the money, and though their daughter tries to stop their arguments, things boil to a head.
 When they go to their family for advice, it seems divorce makes the most sense.

 After talking it all through with the judge, they realize that they never really wanted to get divorced in the first place.
 After the judge leaves, Florrie and Chet resolve to try again and not blame each other when things go wrong.